nmiguelmoura/ML-student-intervention/README.md

-# Machine Learning Engineer Nanodegree
 # Supervised Learning
 ## Project: Building a Student Intervention System

+###Exercise

+This project is part of Udacity Nanodegree Machine Learning program.

 ### Install